SherG/tester1/site/content/post/is-medical-knowledge-always-empowing.md

 ---
 title: Is Medical Knowledge Always Empowing?
 date: 2019-03-20T01:55:13.498Z
+description: >-
-description: 'New study sheds light on how lab tests affect patient''s perceptions '
+  New study sheds light on how lab tests affect patient's perceptions and their actions.
 ---
 Given the current popularity and ubiquity of tests like those provided by companies like [23andMe](https://www.23andme.com/) I thought it worthwhile to share the results of this scientific study.

-Learning one’s genetic risk changes physiology, _independent of actual genetic risk_, according to a new study by Bradley P. Turnwald in [_Nature Human Behaviour_](https://www.nature.com/articles/s41562-018-0483-4%22%20%5Cl%20%22auth-1), volume 3, pages 48–56 (2019).
+Learning one’s genetic risk changes physiology, _independent of actual genetic risk_, according to a new study in [_Nature Human Behaviour_](https://www.nature.com/articles/s41562-018-0483-4%22%20%5Cl%20%22auth-1).

 > People who obtain genetic test results behave differently and experience different outcomes.